-Where Orion has its own sales organisation, sales must be kept sufficiently high to maintain profitability.
+Where Orion has its own sales organisation, a positive development of sales is required to maintain the profitability.
 This generally requires a broad enough product range.

 Orion constantly monitors and acts responsibly in accordance with ethical marketing regulations and practices in different countries.
 Their obligations are incorporated into internal guidelines and regular training is provided to sales representatives.